dweinstein/node-google-play/README.md

 # SYNOPSIS

 Call Google Play APIs from Node.
+You might want to check out the [CLI](https://github.com/dweinstein/node-google-play-cli) package as well.

 # USAGE